Gold Coast ADHD Clinic

 Multi-site randomised control trials (RCTs) have shown that behaviour therapy works best in combination with medications (see below).
 However, these data are not always applicable to community settings because the children in the studies were very carefully selected so as to only include cases of severe, Combined-Type ADHD (‘combined’ refers to inattentive and hyperactive children) who had few co-morbid disorders such as defiant behaviour, learning difficulties, or anxiety.
 In normal practice many children represent mild cases, are sometimes the purely Inattentive Type, and often represent complex cases.

-Because of the invasive nature of medication, best practice for most children involves the behaviour therapy discussed above as a first step.
-If the child does not respond sufficiently then a medication should be trialed in combination with the behaviour therapy.
+Best practice for most children involves the behaviour therapy discussed above as a first step.
+If the child does not respond sufficiently then a medication should be trialled in combination with the behaviour therapy.
 The added advantage of this approach as a first step is that positive response to medication can be achieved at lower dosages – a good thing considering side effects increase along with the amount of medication required.
 Medication and behaviour therapy should be combined as a first step in severe cases.

 Stimulant medications, such as methylphenidate (Ritalin) and dexamphetamine, have been in use since 1937 and research indicates that they provide a safe and effective management tool.
 A new non-stimulant medication called atomoxetine (Strattera) has recently become available.
 Commonly reported side effects of stimulant medication include decreased appetite and low growth rates.
 Less commonly reported are difficulty falling asleep, headaches and stomach aches.
 Most of these can be managed by changes in dose or dose timing.